Michigan Republican defends impeachment vote to upset voters

 LANSING, Mich.
 (AP) — Michigan Rep. Peter Meijer, one of just 10 Republicans who voted to impeach then-President Donald Trump over the deadly attack on the Capitol, defended his decision while taking pointed criticism from voters Wednesday night.

-“What we witnessed at the Capitol — the attempted insurrection, the involvement of a sitting American president propagating the falsehoods that led up to that — required a significant response,” he said during his first town hall, a virtual event.
-The first-term representative spoke from his office in Washington, D.C.
+“What we witnessed at the Capitol — the attempted insurrection, the involvement of a sitting American president propagating the falsehoods that led up to that — required a significant response,” he said during his first town hall, a virtual event that 400-plus people watched on Zoom or Facebook.
+The freshman lawmaker spoke from his office in Washington, D.C.

-The first two constituents who asked questions said they were deeply disappointed with Meijer, 33, who represents the 3rd District in western Michigan.
+Two constituents who asked questions said they were deeply disappointed with Meijer, a 33-year-old Iraq War veteran who represents the 3rd District in western Michigan.

 “Why aren’t you doing what your constituents wanted you to do?” said Cindy Witke.
 “I went against people who said not to vote for you because I believed in you.
 I’ve lost that belief.”

-Nancy Eardley accused Meijer, the only freshman to back impeachment on Jan.
+Nancy Eardley accused Meijer, the only first-term legislator to back impeachment on Jan.
 13, of betraying the district within two weeks of taking office.

 “I don’t know that there’s really much you can say that will ever change my mind and not work toward primarying you out after two years,” she said, claiming no court looked at evidence of election fraud.